Article Revised July 31st, 2022

-Metal fabrication, in some form, has existed for centuries — even millennia, depending on the definition being used.
-There is an incredible history and plenty of intriguing information and stories available.
-And while it’s easy for us to get excited about just about every aspect of metal fabrication, we can understand why your average man (or woman) on the street may not feel the same way.
-That’s why we’ve curated a list of some of the most fascinating fabrication facts out there — ones that even non-fabricators would find it hard not to find interesting.
+Metal fabrication has existed for centuries in one form or another, even millennia depending on the definition being used.
+It has an incredible history, and there are plenty of intriguing stories available if you really want to dig deep.
+While it’s easy for us fabricators to get excited about just about every aspect of metal fabrication, your average person on the street may not feel the same way though, so that’s why we’ve curated a list of some of the most fascinating fabrication facts out there for you to share with all your non-fabricator friends.

 - The global metal fabrication industry is forecasted to be worth just over $21 billion by 2024.